 Sub-Category – This may or may not be relevant all the time, but if there is something even narrower, go for it.
 For example, “kosher dog food.”

 Style – is this a highly technical article that only advanced computer programmers or math majors would understand?
 Or is it casual?
-Decide ahead of time because you need to make sure that the style of your article is appropriate for the target market you have chosen.
+Decide ahead of time because you need to make sure that your article’s style is appropriate for the target market you have chosen.

 Reading Level – Although the style could be technical, the reading level could be higher or lower.
-For instance, if you create a math article for five graders, the reading level of your article should be that of fifth grade.
+For instance, if you create a math article for five graders, your article’s reading level should be that of fifth grade.
 I have some resources for determining the reading level of a piece of text at the end of this article.

 3) Write an Article – A Solid Structure